maeklong/maeklong.github.io/Juniper/JNCIA-SEC.md

 ![](img/SecurityLog.jpg)
 + Change the Block-Facebook-Access rule service to "any".
 + Change the Internet-Access rule dynamic application to "any".
 + Change the Block-Facebook-Access rule dynamic application to "any".
-(X)
+(Wrong)
 + Change the Internet-Access rule service to "junos-defaults".